What is Fringe Benefits?

-When the employer provides an interest-free loan to its employees, the national interest which employee would have paid if he had taken that loan from an outside lender, is considered the value of the fringe benefit.
+When the employer provides an interest-free loan to its employees, the national interest which the employee would have paid had he taken that loan from an outside lender, is considered the value of the fringe benefit.
 In case there is variation in rates, the rate at which the largest nationalized bank operates is considered.

 The employee has taken $25000 as a loan, which is payable at the end of the year; Bank of America’s lending rate is 3% per annum.
 In this case, if the employee had taken a loan from Bank of America, he would pay $25000*3%= $750 interest to a bank.
 Here $750 interest cost borne by an employer is a fringe benefit.

-When the company provides any laptop, mobile or computer for the personal use of employees, the Fair Market Value is considered as the value of such benefit.
-If it is used by the organization for a few years and then given to the employee, in that case, the depreciated value of the equipment is considered as the value of the benefit.
-In few cases the equipment is used for both personal and professional usage, then the value or cost of personal usage is considered as Fringe benefit.
+When the company provides any laptop, mobile, or computer for the personal use of employees, the Fair Market Value is considered as the value of such benefit.
+If the organization uses it for a few years and then given to the employee, in that case, the depreciated value of the equipment is considered as the value of the benefit.
+In a few cases, the equipment is used for both personal and professional usage, then the value or cost of personal usage is considered a Fringe benefit.

 Many companies provide free meals to their employees during office hours.
 This is calculated based on the cost charges by Vendor per meal per person.
-If the meals are provided at a discounted value, the discount amount borne by employer forms part of fringe benefit.
+If the meals are provided at a discounted value, the discount amount borne by the employer forms part of fringe benefit.

-Sometimes when the employer reimburses the travel expenses or any other expenses which are incidental to work which employee does on a daily basis.
+Sometimes when the employer reimburses the travel expenses or any other expenses which are incidental to work, which employee does daily.
 These benefits are calculated and paid on an actual basis.
 Also, the dress allowance or per diem allowances given to the employee when he/she visits a different place or country is considered on an actual or standard policy of the organization.

 - Employee motivation and satisfaction.

-- The employer gets tax benefit on most of the fringe benefit expenses.
+- The employer gets tax benefits on most of the fringe benefit expenses.